 Moreover, the yearly coach earning depends on many variables, and there is no fixed salary in the tennis industry.
-You also earn by bonuses and progress of your players.
+You also earn bonuses and progress of your players.

 So, if you are thinking of brightening your career as a tennis coach, you must expect to earn more by tours and bonuses rather than depending on the base salary.

-I hope you find this article helpful, if you have any questions or want to improve this article with your knowledge, do discuss with me in the comments section below.
+I hope you find this article helpful, if you have any questions or want to improve this article with your knowledge, do discuss it with me in the comments section below.

 1. How much do professional tennis coaches get paid?